Why are so many ‘expats’ xenophobic?

 While not attracting the same ire as, say, the sunburnt expat starting beer brawls on the Malaga strip, the pandemic has similarly brought us to a boiling point with “digital nomads” and the practice of perpetual tourism.
 Remote work has allowed for a younger, more middle-class and more liberal traveller.
 I include myself in this as someone that ran full pelt away from London rent, with very romantic ideas around travel, armed with work expertise that has felt increasingly frivolous as Covid-19 has tightened its grip.

-In a tone deaf blog post, self-described digital nomad Anna Pelova cried, “Travel shaming seems to be the new trend of cancel culture.
+In a tone deaf blog post, self-described digital nomad Anna Pelova wrote, “Travel shaming seems to be the new trend of cancel culture.
 [We] were once cool people…We were called brave and inspiring.
 [Now] it’s 2020 and we travelers are treated like people with an STD.”
 Conveniently, equating a deadly virus with chlamydia kind of exemplifies the entitlement and obliviousness that is now throwing our feelings towards travel and emigration through a loop.

 Rafael*, a Mexico-born, California-raised, but now Mexico-again-based artist living in the expat-heavy Riviera Maya believes there’s a rocky road ahead.
 “I think that lifestyle, even though lots may have a genuine interest in learning about the local culture, means you never connect with the community.
 And that will only get worse [with Covid-19]… When you go on vacation you don’t connect because you’re here for a short time but if you’re working online and only going to ‘nomad’ meetups you don’t connect either,” he laughs.